 - The Microsoft Access application is designed using the most efficient database design and VBA coding techniques

 The limitations of Microsoft Access simply cannot be overcome.
 As traffic increases, the system will eventually fail.
 On a failure it is likely that the database will be corrupted.

-A quote from Microsoft Web usage:
+A quote from Microsoft on Website usage

-Microsoft strongly recommends against using Access in web applications.
+Microsoft strongly recommends against using Access in web applications

 Other Web Access Issues to consider